-go to the Big Volcano Visitor Guide
+Big Volcano® Visitor Guide

 The Caldera of the Tweed Volcano

-Satellite image courtesy of AGSO
+Copyright Satellite image courtesy of GeoScience Australia

-This now extinct volcano and the associated landscape complex has several names in common use.
-You may see it referred to in literature as the "Mount Warning Volcano", "Tweed Volcano", "Mount Warning Shield Volcano", the "Tweed Caldera", the "Tweed/Focal Volcano series", and in World Heritage literature - the "Border Group" or "Tweed Volcano Group".
+You may see it referred to in literature as the “Mount Warning Volcano”, “Tweed Volcano”, “Mount Warning Shield Volcano”, the “Tweed Caldera”, the “Tweed/Focal Volcano series”, and in World Heritage literature - the “Border Group” or "Tweed Volcano Group".

 Australian Tourism has declared it to be a Landscape of National Significance and dubbed it "Australia's Green Cauldron", under the National Landscape program, launched locally on 10 June, 2008.

-The huge size of the Tweed Valley, the caldera of the Mt Warning shield volcano, gives us an inkling of what a monster it was.
 Today the caldera valley is over 1000 meters deep and has a diameter of over forty kilometres, making it larger even than the famous Ngorongoro Crater in Tanzania.

-What the heck is a caldera anyway?
 To vulcanologists a caldera* is a bowl shaped depression caused by the collapse or erosion of a volcanic cone.

 *Caldera: Large depression commonly formed by collapse of the ground following explosive eruption of a large body of stored magma.
 (USGS).